Trump warns 'clock is ticking' for Iran as peace progress stalls - MyJoyOnline

 Audio By Carbonatix

-US President Donald Trump has warned Iran that " the clock is ticking" as talks to bring the war to an end have stalled.
+US President Donald Trump has warned Iran the "clock is ticking" as talks to bring the war to an end have stalled.

 "They better get moving, FAST, or there won't be anything left of them," he wrote on his Truth Social platform.
 "TIME IS OF THE ESSENCE!"

-The message came as the president was due to speak with Israeli Prime Minister Benjamin Netanyahu on Sunday.
+The message came as the president spoke with Israeli Prime Minister Benjamin Netanyahu on Sunday, the Times of Israel reported, citing Netanyahu's office.

+On Monday Iran said it had responded to the latest US proposal and that exchanges with Washington were continuing through Pakistani mediators.

+"As we announced yesterday, our concerns were conveyed to the American side," the country's foreign ministry spokesperson said at a media briefing, the AFP reported.

 Trump's message echoed his threat that a "whole civilisation" would die unless Iran agreed to a deal to end the war, shortly before the ceasefire was announced in early April.

-Esmail Baghaei, an Iranian foreign ministry spokesperson, insisted they were "responsible" and "generous".

-According to Iran's semi-official Tasnim news agency, they included an immediate end to the war on all fronts - a reference to the continued Israeli attacks against Iran-supported Hezbollah in Lebanon - a halt to the US naval blockade of Iranian ports, and guarantees of no further attacks on Iran.
+According to Iran's semi-official Tasnim news agency, the Iranian asks included an immediate end to the war on all fronts - a reference to the continued Israeli attacks against Iran-supported Hezbollah in Lebanon - a halt to the US naval blockade of Iranian ports, and guarantees of no further attacks on Iran.

 They also reportedly included a demand for compensation for war damage and an emphasis on Iranian sovereignty over the Strait of Hormuz.